40 (song)

 "40", also known as "40 (How Long)", is a song by Irish rock band U2.
 It is the tenth and final track on their 1983 album, War.
 The song is noted for its live performances; guitarist the Edge and bassist Adam Clayton trade instruments during performances of it, and as it was commonly played to end their concerts, the band would leave the stage one-by-one as the audience continued to sing the refrain "How long to sing this song?".
 The lyrics are a modification of the Bible's Psalm 40.

 The song was released as a commercial single only in Germany, simply to promote U2's appearance at the Loreley Festival in 1983.
 The single was released on a 7-inch gramophone record with a B-side of the album version of "Two Hearts Beat as One".
-Since its live debut on 26 February 1983, in Dundee, "40" has been a staple of U2's live concerts, having been performed almost 400 times.
+Since its live debut on 26 February 1983, in Dundee during the War Tour, "40" has been a staple of U2's live concerts, having been performed almost 400 times.

 Recording

 The song was completed within the last few hours of the recording sessions for War.
-After working all night on the album in Windmill Lane Studios, the band found themselves at 6 a.m. feeling that they were still one song short.
+After working all night on the album in Windmill Lane Studios, U2 found themselves at 6 a.m. feeling that they were still one song short.
 Another band, Minor Detail, were scheduled to start their recording session at 8 a.m. and had arrived early, and U2 bassist Adam Clayton had already gone home.
 In a moment of inspiration, the remaining members—Bono, the Edge, and Larry Mullen Jr.—decided to revive an abandoned song that the Edge described as having "a great bass hook but a slightly unwieldy arrangement with lots of strange sections and time changes" that they had been unable to translate into a "coherent song".
 Producer Steve Lillywhite quickly did a multi-track edit of the song, removing any parts that seemed disconnected from the main musical idea.
 With Clayton absent, the Edge switched between guitar and bass guitar.
 In search of lyrical inspiration, Bono opened the Bible and found Psalm 40, on which he based his words.
 As soon as his vocals were recorded and the song mixed, the band immediately exited the studio, completing the sessions for War.